Red Blood Cell (RBC) Count

 How is an RBC count performed?

-Minor risks such as bruising, bleeding, or infection at the needle site.
+Generally no, but minor risks include bleeding, bruising, or infection at the blood draw site.

 If you have any feedback, please get in touch.